Actindo-AG/Documentation/RetailSuiteAccounting/Operation/13_AccessBookingsPeriod.md

 A fiscal year is the period over which a company's accounts are calculated, which generally lasts 12 months and which may or may not coincide with the calendar year.

 Journal and months are used to arrange a company's business transactions within a fiscal year.
 A particular posting period will only contain the postings recorded in that specific period.
-Accessing postings from other periods may be necessary, for example, if a posting from a previous posting period needs to be adjusted or if a transaction performed at a later stage must be manually booked in a specific period.
+Accessing postings from other periods may be necessary, for example, if a posting from a previous posting period needs to be adjusted or if a transaction performed at a later stage must be manually posted in a specific period.

+[comment]: <> (Eher: A particular journal will only contain the postings recorded in that journal.
+Verwendung von Posting period ist schwierig, denn Spalte BP -Buchungsperiode- zeigt meinstens den Monat an und nicht das Journal.)

 A journal is a chronological record of all accounting transactions within a specified period of time.
 There are two main types of journals preconfigured in the system:

-  - General journals (1-12) are matched with the fiscal year months, regardless of whether the fiscal year coincides with the calendar year or not.
-That means, the first fiscal year month corresponds to journal 1, the second to journal 2 and so on.
+  - General journals (1-12) are paired with the fiscal year months, regardless of whether the fiscal year coincides with the calendar year or not.
+Therefore, it is highly recommended to select the first month of the fiscal year with journal 1, the second month of the fiscal year with journal 2, and so on.

+[comment]: <> (Eher: It is recommended to post transactions carried out in January in Journal 01, in February in Journal 02, ans so on.)

+[comment]: <> (That means, the first fiscal year month corresponds to journal 1, the second to journal 2 and so on.
+Ich denke, das stimmt so nicht)

-  - Special journals (90-99) are specialized lists of transactions records preconfigured in the system for the balances carried forward.
-Further journals can be created.
+  - Special journals (90-99) are preconfigured in the system to post automatically open items and balances to be carried forward from the previous fiscal year to the next.

 Special months are also preconfigured in the system for special business transactions, such as balances carried forward or subsequent postings.